gokceoguzerenler/cis530_sp2021/homework/transformers/transformers.md

     Now, try to change the main structure of the sentence (i.e. move it away from the lunch theme) to encourage the model to give different pronoun predictions for the same profession.
 What do these results tell you?
 Is this easy or difficult to do?
 Does your setup work for different professions?

 4. As a final step, explore biased pronoun prediction outside the scope of professions, for example in the scope of activities (or whatever else interests you).
 Are there activities you expect to be more gender-neutral than they actually are based on the language model predictions?
 Are there any particularly surprising examples that stood out to you?
 Experiment to the degree you find interesting, and briefly summarize your findings in the report.

-This is an open problem in natural language processing research: mitigating the uncontrollability of language models.

 ## Deliverables
 <div class="alert alert-warning" markdown="1">